Jeshibu/Playnite-wiki/Known-Issues.md

 Also make sure that hardware acceleration is not disabled in Advanced -> Performance settings.

+### Integrations require re-authentication when Playnite is moved/synced to a different system

+Some services invalidate authentication sessions when they are moved to a different system.
+This is standard security feature and something library integration can't circumvent.
+It is generally recommend to not sync files that might be tied to a specific user/system location, this primarily means `browsercache` and `ExtensionsData` folders, those are folders generally used by library integrations to store authentication sessions and should not be synced/moved from one system to another.

 ### Graphical glitches with hardware acceleration enabled

 Can be caused by several things: